Pro/dkim-exchange/README.md

 ## Installing the Transport Agent

-1. Download the .zip and extract it e.g. on the Desktop: [Exchange DkimSigner Master.zip](https://github.com/Pro/dkim-exchange/archive/master.zip)
+1. Download the .zip and extract it e.g. on the Desktop: [Latest Release](https://github.com/Pro/dkim-exchange/releases/latest)
 2. Open "Exchange Management Shell" from the Startmenu
 3. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
 4. Cd into the folder where the zip has been extracted.